How to Handle Profanity in Business Email Communications

 Disagree Professionally

-And if you use your business email address to send such emails or post commentary with foul language on blogs or in forums, participants will access your business image accordingly.
+And if you use your business email address to send such emails or post commentary with foul language on blogs or forums, participants will access your business image accordingly.

 Lead by Example